jhatala-myth/ad-user-sync-phpipam/README.md

 | ad_phpIPAM_RW | phpIPAM_RW |

 Admin group has no mapping in AD but users are assigned to Administrators (Administrator level users)<br>
-Script for synchronization is written in PHP as a native application is also a php-based, therefore no needs of any additional packages / software.<br>
+Script for synchronization is written in PHP as a native application is also a php-based, therefore no needs of any additional packages / software and no extra configuration is needed.<br>

 Useful links: